twosigma/mbeat-core/man/msub.md

  * host name on the receivers end (64 bytes)
  * time of arrival UNIX timestamp (8 bytes)
  * time of arrival nanoseconds part (4 bytes)
+ * destination Time-To-Live value availability (1 byte)
+ * destination Time-To-Live value (1 byte)
+ * padding - unused (2 bytes)

 Unlike the CSV format, there is no header entry in raw binary.
-Similar to the payload representation, data is outputted in the big-endian byte order.
+Unlike the on-wire payload representation, data is outputted in the host byte order.

 ## RETURN VALUE
 The process returns _0_ on success, _1_ on failure.
-Normal program output is printed on standard output and warnings and errors on standard error.
+Normal program output is printed on the standard output stream, while warnings and errors appear on the standard error stream.

 ## SEE ALSO
-mbeat_pub(8)
+mpub(8)